 According to the Denton Record-Chronicle, Denton has spent more than $920,000 rewriting regulations to accommodate oil and gas operations in the city during the last four years.
 City officials worked to revise Denton’s gas drilling ordinance in several phases throughout 2010 to 2013, in an effort to address residents’ ongoing concerns about drilling setbacks (the mandated distance a gas well must be from a residential building) and air and water quality issues.
-The City created a controversial industry-stacked task force to advise the City in rewriting its gas drilling rules; the task force included three industry representatives (two of which were not residents of Denton) and two environmental researchers.
+The city created a controversial industry-stacked task force to advise city officials in rewriting its gas drilling rules; the task force included three industry representatives (two of which were not residents of Denton) and two environmental researchers.

-The City continued to revise its drilling rules throughout 2014 and 2015, authoring a “co-location” program for gas companies, which allows city officials to review an application to frack by coalescing multiple leases from a surrounding area to select a single location for multiple gas wells.
+The city continued to revise its drilling rules throughout 2014 and 2015, authoring a “co-location” program for gas companies, which allows city officials to review an application to frack by coalescing multiple leases from a surrounding area to select a single location for multiple gas wells.
 While some activists have called the program an improvement, they have said it ignores other issues, such as reverse setbacks (how close a home developer can build from an existing gas well).

-But oil and gas companies have refused to follow many of the new rules the city adopted, claiming instead that their drilling activities were “grandfathered” under old rules.
-The companies’ claims that their rights to frack older gas wells are “vested” under previous rules became a primary catalyst driving Dentonites’ push for a ballot initiative to ban fracking entirely in the city — which was approved by a 59-percent majority in November 2014.
+But oil and gas companies have refused to follow many of the new rules the city adopted, claiming instead that their drilling activities were grandfathered under old rules.
+The companies’ claims that their rights to frack older gas wells are vested under previous rules became a primary catalyst driving Dentonites’ push for a ballot initiative to ban fracking entirely in the city — which was approved by a 59-percent majority in November 2014.

-HB 40 not only bans fracking bans in Texas, but it also eviscerates more than 100 years of the state’s proudly held tradition of local control, known as “home rule authority,” by preempting cities’ ability to effectively regulate oil and gas industry operations.
-The new law is part of a wider American Legislative Exchange Council (ALEC)-backed strategy emerging in Republican-dominated state legislatures this year, aimed at curtailing municipalities’ regulatory authority at the behest of industry.
+HB 40 not only bans fracking bans in Texas, but it also eviscerates more than 100 years of the state’s proudly held tradition of local control, known as home rule authority, by preempting cities’ ability to effectively regulate oil and gas industry operations.
+The new law is part of a wider American Legislative Exchange Council (ALEC)-backed strategy emerging in Republican-dominated state legislatures this year aimed at curtailing municipalities’ regulatory authority at the behest of industry.

 While anti-fracking activists continue to work out a legal strategy to potentially challenge the new preemption law, Dentonites are now embarking on an ambitious campaign of nonviolent direct action in what has become their last resort to defend their democracy.
 As Republican legislatures continue to preempt local regulatory authority across the nation, it’s a strategy that other municipalities may be forced to consider moving forward.

-Legal Questions Tempt City Officials to Consider Repeal
+City Officials Consider Repeal